 A window will appear.
 For this tutorial, please select .OBJ format.

-By clicking here, a zipped file of the 3D data of your choice will get downloaded.
+By clicking here, a zipped file of the 3D data of your choice will be downloaded.

 The below data will get exported.
 The export step is complete.